 Apply this behavior to the adults of all species.
-You must also apply the Dimension analysis behavior to the same trees.
+If you choose to make calculations based on biomass, you must also apply the Dimension analysis behavior to the same trees.

 Harvest

 Trees removed by this behavior will have a mortality reason code of "harvest".